What should I look for in a hiking boot?

-Waterproofing is very dependant on the material being used.
-Leather walking boots do the best job of keeping water out, and the top range ones also feature breathable membranes, such as GORE-TEX, allowing moisture from inside the shoe to escape while keeping outside elements out.
+Waterproofing is very dependent on the material being used.
+For example, a leather walking boot will do the best job of keeping water out, and the top range ones also feature breathable membranes, such as GORE-TEX, allowing moisture from inside the shoe to escape while keeping outside elements out.

 Whichever waterproof hiking boots you choose, make sure you take care of them with waterproof cleaning products.
 Find out more about how to clean walking boots.

 What size walking boots do I need?